AdrianOthon/Bios611-project/README.md

 - T cells and NK cells
 - additional stromal and immune populations

 A cleaned and preprocessed Seurat object is stored under `data/`.

 Because the file is large, it is **not included** in the GitHub repository; instead, follow the link below to download the dataset.
 It is important that you save the Seurat object as  data/adrian_smc_small.rds

 https://adminliveunc-my.sharepoint.com/:u:/g/personal/aothon_ad_unc_edu/IQAJkKL9pXtkTr0ER-_6MxjpAcXAEZJEq_7CTadr3agwMC8?e=Slr9zj

+You can also email me at adrian_othon@med.unc.edu for access if the link does not work.

 ---